Approximating fixed size quantum correlations in polynomial time: Proof of

-which can be computed efficiently with respect to $n$ by counting unique instances of $n-1$-tuples as it suffices\footnote{By construction, elements within an orbit $O_{(c,d)}^t$ necessarily contain the same set of basis elements in the $n-1$-copy equivalent systems $\lrbracket{A_2Q_2\hat{T}}_2^n$.} to restrict to a representative element $(a,b)$ of $O_{(c,d)}^t$ in the RHS of \autoref{eqn:suborbit_length}.
-Next, we write the canonical basis to $\ESN\lrbracket{\An}$ in terms of orbits to $S_{n-1}$, i.e.
+for a representative element $(a,b)$ of $O_{(c,d)}^t$, which can be computed efficiently with respect to $n$\footnote{By construction, elements within an orbit $O_{(c,d)}^t$ necessarily contain the same multiset of basis elements in the $n-1$-copy equivalent systems $\lrbracket{A_2Q_2\hat{T}}_2^n$, so the pair-type $\vec{m}$ does not depend on the chosen representative.}.
+Next, we write the canonical basis of $\ESN\lrbracket{\An}$ in terms of orbits of $S_{n-1}$, i.e.